Girl (2025 film)

-Girl (女孩) is a 2025 coming-of-age drama film written and directed by Shu Qi, in her feature directorial debut.
-Set in the late 1980s, it follows an introverted girl trying to escape her painful past, and is partly based on Shu's childhood.
+Girl (女孩) is a 2025 coming-of-age drama film written and directed by Shu Qi (in her feature directorial debut), and partly based on her own childhood.
+Set in the late 1980s, it follows an introverted girl trying to escape her painful past.

 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 4 September 2025, where it was nominated for the Golden Lion.
+It was theatrically released in Taiwan on 31 October.

 Plot

 1988, in Taiwan, Hsiao-lee grows up in a joyless environment.
 She leads a quiet and withdrawn life.
 This changes one day when she meets Li-li.
 The child, who is around the same age as Hsiao-lee, inspires her with her lively and carefree nature.

 As Hsiao-lee's world begins to open up, her mother Chuan's past reappears and she tries to find her way between her family legacy and her desire for a free life.